Introduction

 mkdir build && cd build

 and then run cmake to set up the Makefiles.
 A python configuration is needed to specify the code, that should be generated.
 Configurations are located in the analysis_configuations directory.
-Within this folder, a subfolder for each type of analysis is created.
+Within this folder, a subfolder for each installed type of analysis is present.
 Within the analysis folder, multiple Configurations belonging to the same analysis can be located.
 For example in the tau analysis, a main configuration config.py as well as several smaller Configurations exist.

 Note